 We are reader-supported, earning a commission when you purchase through our links.
 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

-The companies each have top-of-the-line productivity software to help in running your operation, whether it’s just you, or a team with thousands of employees.
+Developed by two of the world’s largest tech companies, both products have top-of-the-line productivity software to help in running your operation, whether it’s just you, or a team with thousands of employees.
 The tools they offer, named Google Workspace (formerly called G Suite) and Microsoft 365 are both subscription services that provide a suite of productivity and communication solutions which allow you to collaborate and store files in “the cloud.”

 Both tools provide features including: